iamdevonbutler/mongorules/README.md

 *Mongoproxy also supports types for arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type - the type is implied from your schema.
 See [supported data structures](#).*

-### The 'sanitize' and 'denyXSS' properties
+### The 'denyXSS' property

-The 'sanitize' property passes values through Yahoo's [XSS Filters](https://github.com/yahoo/xss-filters) module.

-The 'denyXSS' property will fail validation if given a string containing XSS.
+The 'denyXSS' property will fail validation if given a string containing XSS as identified by Yahoo's [XSS Filters](https://github.com/yahoo/xss-filters) module.

 **For arrays:**
 For an *array of values* & an *array of arrays of values*: each value, if of type `string`, will be evaluated.